CaretJuice/gtm-list-orphaned-variables/README.md

 ## Usage
 The main instructions for this notebook are written inline in the notebook.

-You'll need to export your GTM container, run all of the cells, upload the export JSON file in the file upload dialog, and authorize this script to access and edit Google Sheets.
+You'll need to export your GTM container, run all of the cells in the Jupyter notebook, upload the JSON file that you exported from GTM in the file upload dialog, and authorize this script to access and edit Google Sheets.

-It will create a new sheet with the title of GTM Variables for GTM-XXXXXXXX substituting your container ID at the end.
+It will create a new sheet with the title of GTM Variables for GTM-XXXXXXXX (substituting your container ID at the end).

+That container file lists variables with the Match column indicated whether the JSON export has that variable name enclosed in curly braces with a "True" value indicating that the variable is in use.